mkondratyev85/raster_tracer/README.md

 It slows down tracing a bit, but it may be useful if the color of the line you are tracing varies.

+## What image can it trace?

+Right now the plugin can trace over images that have standard RGB color space.
+It has no support for any black and white, grey, or indexed images.
+It means that if you have to trace over images with such unsupported colorspace, first you have to convert colorspace of your image to RGB.

 ## Useful keys